For the culture: Civil rights leader says U.S. unrest reminiscent of 1960s

 McLeod says fighting injustice with violence isn't the answer, but he understands the frustration.

-"What you're seeing with all this rioting is the results of being not heart," said McLeod.
+"What you're seeing with all this rioting is the results of being not heard," said McLeod.

 His hope is that America listens by putting an end to racial injustice and holding leadership accountable when it comes to police brutality across the nation.